uphold/docs/_tickers.md

 # Tickers

-Developers can query at any time the rates we utilize when exchanging one form of value for another.
+At any time, you can query the rates we utilize when exchanging one form of value for another.
 These are expressed in [currency pairs](#currency-pair-object).

 ## Get Tickers for Currency